cait4code/UKFreeviewIcons/README.md

 Up-to-date as of 24th May 2020

-NO ETA on updates and, but I will be updating time to time.
+NO ETA on updates, but I will be updating time to time.